 These objectives respond and align to regional and nationally identified priority actions.
-In particular, under Goal 2 of the FRDP, a priority action identified guides countries to 'Seek technical and financial support to develop and implement NDC targets and long-term low carbon development strategies.'.
-All FRDP priority actions in Goal 2 are also relevant to the Regional Pacific NDC Hub.3
+In particular, as part of the FRDP, a priority action identified as part of Goal 2 guides countries to 'Seek technical and financial support to develop and implement NDC targets and long-term low carbon development strategies'.
+All FRDP priority actions in Goal 2 and others within Goals 1 and 3 are also relevant to the Regional Pacific NDC Hub.3

-Through supporting Pacific Island Countries enhance and better implement their NDCs, the Regional Pacific NDC Hub will contribute to higher level objectives:
+Through supporting PICs to enhance and better implement their NDCs, the Regional Pacific NDC Hub will contribute to higher level objectives: